Virtual Machines vs Containers

 Three driving forces of infrastructure efficiency in a large, distributed environment were:

 - Data center consolidation (KPI: How many DCs do you have?)

 - Host virtualization (KPI: what percentage of your servers are virtual?)

 - "Cloud" in its various forms (KPI: How many servers are you still running?)

-Assuming you have been aggresive you may not have any data centers left.
-You may be buying services rather than servers, and/or all of your remaining machines might be virtualized and hosted in someone else’s data center.
+Assuming you have been aggressive you may not have any data centers left.
+You may be buying services rather than servers, and/or all of your remaining machines might be virtualized and hosted in someone else's data center.
 Now what?